intuitivation/LoRA-Lens/README.md

 ---

 **LoRA Lens v1.6** - Setting the Industry Standard
-Made with ❤️ for the AI art community
+Made with ❤️ for the AI art community and Zoey, the brightest star in the universe!

 **[⭐ Star this repo](https://github.com/intuitivation/lora-lens)** if LoRA Lens helps you!